GatorIncubator/gatorgrouper/README.md

-Designed for use with [GitHub](https://github.com/), [GitHub Classroom](https://classroom.github.com/), and [Travis CI](https://travis-ci.com/), GatorGrouper is an online group creation tool to help facilitate random group assignment in an educational setting.
+Designed for use with [GitHub](https://github.com/), [GitHub Classroom](https://classroom.github.com/), and [Travis CI](https://travis-ci.com/), GatorGrouper is an online group creation tool to help facilitate group assignment in an educational setting.
-While other group management tools create random groups, GatorGrouper supports random and round robbing style grouping with the option to specify absentees.
+While other group management tools create random groups, GatorGrouper supports random and round robin style grouping with the option to specify absentees.
 With creative implementation through a web application, users can return to the site and update or re-group using previously entered data.